Alpha-Vision-Era/Tamaanic-/README.md

 ## Core Concept

 Tamaanic explores the unseen architecture of thought and emotion using subtle influence, intuitive mapping, and spiritual cognition.
 It does **not rely on hypnosis, talk therapy, or traditional healing methods**.
-Instead, it utilizes **brain-based energy alignment** and **silent perceptual intervention** to clear inner blockages.
+Instead, it utilizes **heart mind alignment** and **silent perceptual intervention** to clear inner blockages.

 ---